Who we are

 Trustee

-Jahmal Williams-Thomas is a journalist for ITV News Granada Reports often covering cultural stories.
+Jahmal Williams-Thomas is a journalist for ITV News often covering cultural stories.
 Starting his career in the creative arts sector, he grew up in Moss Side and is a very proud Mancunian with a passion for the city.

 Michael Wood